2016’s Most Important Customer Loyalty Statistics

 - The top two reasons why consumers continue to participate in a loyalty program are: that it’s easy to understand (81%) and the rewards and offers are relevant (75%).

-- 46% of shoppers change the brands they buy to maximize the loyalty benefits.
+- 46% of shoppers change the brands they buy to maximize the loyalty program benefits.

 - 67% of US adults would be willing to give companies access to basic personal information in exchange for better products and services.